Huncho679/Final/README.md

    Open the entire project (or not but that's how I did it) in your preferred code editor, such as Visual Studio Code.

 2. **Start the Server**:
-   - Navigate to the "Server" folder within the "Final" directory.
+   - Navigate to the "Server" folder.
    - Open a terminal within the "Server" directory.
    - Execute the following command to start the server:
      ```bash